mblayman/homeschool/blog/content/post/welcome-to-school-desk.md

 my wife hit a rough patch
 with the homeschool planner
 that she was using.
-The planner had a clunky user interface and the website wasn't secure!
+The planner had a clunky user interface, the website wasn't secure, and the site would go down for hours at a time when she wanted to use it!

 As a software engineer specializing in web application development,